ariabuckles/amorphous/README.md

 can instead use `MyAppComponent` or `MyRootAppComponent` from that file's exports.

-# Flow Types
+# Using Amorphous with Flow

 Amorphous has full support for [flow](https://flow.org) types.

-Here is the relevant type information for `RootAppComponent` and `AppComponent`:
+The relevant type information for `RootAppComponent` and `AppComponent` is:

 ```typescript
 class RootAppComponent<Props, State, AppState: Object>